 - The executors or administrators of your estate.

-For purposes of the standard beneficiary designation, your child, parent, brother or sister include only someone who is your legitimate blood relative or whose relationship with you is established by virtue of legal adoption.
+For purposes of the default beneficiary designation, your child, parent, brother or sister includes only someone who is your legitimate blood relative or whose relationship with you is established by virtue of legal adoption.

 Special Beneficiary Designation